MayJuun/fhir/fhir_path/README.md

 }
 ```

-The passed resource WILL be added to this map as `'%resource'`, so you don't need to add it, but be aware this it will be present.
+The passed resource WILL be added to this map as `'%resource'`, so you don't need to add it, but be aware this it will be present, and if you try to pass in a different `'%resource'` it will be overwritten.

 ### ToDo (functionality not supported yet)